Going Concern Value Definition

 Going Concern Accounting Concept

-In accounting, the going concern concept refers to the assumption that a company will continue to operate for the foreseeable future.
+The going concern accounting concept refers to the assumption that a company will continue to operate for the foreseeable future.
 This allows the company to include the value of intangible assets and anticipated profitability in its overall worth.
 Unless there is reason to believe a company is going out of business and ceasing operations, consider a company always to be a going concern.